suryaprabhakar414/ModakDetection/README.md

 After Augmentation the dataset size increased from 434 to 2064 i.e.1032 images for each class(Modak and Non-Modak).

 ## Training

+I split the dataset as follow:-

+* 70% of the dataset for training
+* 20% of the dataset for validation
+* 10% of the dataset for testing.

-As mentioned above, I used the ResNet-50 Architecture.
-I used 70% of the dataset for training, 20% of the dataset for validation and 10% of the dataset for testing.
+As mentioned above, I used the ResNet-50 Architecture for training the model.

 ## Result